wikimedia/wikipedia-wikiwidgets-Vivarium/README.md

 Vivarium
 ========
-Vivarium is a simple widget meant to be embedded in Wikipedia articles about Conway's Game of Life.
-It's part of the WikiWidgets project, aimed at helping readers to understand topics by means of interactive widgets.
+Vivarium is a simple widget for Wikipedia articles about Conway's Game of Life.
+It's part of the WikiWidgets project, aimed at helping readers to understand topics by adding interactive widgets to the articles.

 Bugs
 ----